 What Can I Expect In The First 6 Months Of SEO?

-You have decided that SEO is the right path for you and your business by choosing one of our cheap SEO packages.
+You have decided that SEO is the right path for you and your business by choosing one of our SEO packages.
 So, what can you expect from your SEO specialist in those initial 6 months?

 The breakdown below helps to explain the general process that any reputable SEO specialist will take, to get your strategy off on the right foot, helping answer the question “how long does it take for SEO to work”.